top of page

 Requirements

-New Guinea white spotted tree monitors should have varying humidity levels throughout their enclosure.
+Spotted tree monitors should have varying humidity levels throughout their enclosure.
 The goal is to replicate the same micro climates that these animals have access to in the wild.
 A range from 60% - 80% humidity should be available to them throughout their enclosure.
 This is achievable by providing a humid hide or area within the enclosure where the humidity can be slightly higher to allow the monitor to regulate its hydration as needed.
 These humidity levels can be maintained by misting the enclosure regularly, using a deep substrate layer, or providing a good sized water bowl.

 Similis_Monitor.jpg